Wil1112002/bvh_parser/README.md

 # bvh_parser
-A parser that takes in a .bvh file and parses into a .json file.
+A parser that takes in a `.bvh` file and parses into a `.json` file.
-Work done back when 2022 Dec.
+A project done in Data Structures, Fall 2022, Fudan University.